top of page

 ~This Can’t Be Life, Jay Z

 I don’t need to do independent research to know that I’m an anomaly (But I did).
 I’m the exception to the rule.
-I’m a black male from a low income, disenfranchised neighborhood raised by a single mother who dropped out of high school.
+I’m a Black male from a low income, disenfranchised neighborhood raised by a single mother who dropped out of high school.
 No matter how you frame the statistics of men with my background, the numbers aren’t on my side.
 Our culture has become so desensitized to the phrase “dead or in jail by 25” that I feel we think it’s just something people say.
-But according to Urban.org, “One in five people in prison for at least 10 years is a black man incarcerated before age 25.”
-As a black man in America who doesn’t want to be another statistic, these numbers can be discouraging.
+But according to Urban.org, “One in five people in prison for at least 10 years is a Black man incarcerated before age 25.”
+As a Black man in America who doesn’t want to be another statistic, these numbers can be discouraging.

 But as any Venture Capitalist — a person who invests in startup companies — would tell you, you don’t have to be in the majority to “win.”
 There is power in the minority.
 You only need to get it right one time.
 A VC can invest in 20 companies and 19 can fail.
 But if one is a big success, he or she can make their money back for all 20 investments.
 What are the chances of that happening?
 According to the Small Business Association (SBA):